SystemsApproach/tcpcc/design.rst

   signalling an instability.

-Additional tests include a combination of streaming, plus 10-KB and 1-MB RPCs, allowing us to see if the smaller RPC flows penalized, and if so, by how much.
-We use these tests to
+Additional tests include a combination of streaming, plus 10-KB and 1-MB RPCs.
+These tests allow us to see if the smaller RPC flows are penalized, and if so, by how much.
+These tests make it possible to:

 * Study behavior under increasing loads.

-* Measure the performance (throughput and latency) of 1-MB and 10-KB flows, as well as how fairly is the available bandwidth divided between them?
+* Measure the performance (throughput and latency) of 1-MB and 10-KB flows, as well as how fairly is the available bandwidth divided between them.

 * Identify conditions when the retransmissions or latency change abruptly, signalling an instability.

-We use ``Netesto`` to run the experiments, collect the data, and produce the following graphs:
+Finally, we use ``Netesto`` to configure and run the experiments, collect the data, and produce the following graphs:

 * Goodput (payload throughput) graphs.
 These include output for each flow as well as the aggregate goodput.

 * Cwnd graphs.
-These include the cwnd for each flow.
-Red vertical lines indicate the time when one or more packets are retransmitted. they are a visual indicator of when congestion is occurring.
+These include the cwnd for each flow, annotated to indicate the time when one or more packets are retransmitted.

-* RTT graphs.
-As seen by each server sending data.
+* RTT graphs, as seen by each server sending data.

 * Graph of cumulative losses per flow.

-Chapter 8 describes ``Netesto`` and associated software tools in more detail.
+Chapter 8 describes ``Netesto`` and the associated software tools in more detail.